-The treatment program will be vary from person to person.
+The treatment program will vary from person to person.
 Both in-patient (you stay at the facility for a set period of time) and out-patient (day programs where you stay in your own home) Rehabilitation programs are available to choose from.
-They both have their pros and cons; usually cost is a major factor since in-patient programs are most costly.
-Your primary doctor will work closely with you to create a customized treatment plan to suit your needs, your treatment will include help and input from multiple health professionals such as an alcohol counselor, psychologist, social worker etc. The highest rates of success in rehabilitation is achieved through a combination of:
+They both have their pros and cons; usually, cost is a major factor since in-patient programs are most costly.
+Your primary doctor will work closely with you to create a customized treatment plan to suit your needs, your treatment will include help and input from multiple health professionals such as an alcohol counselor, psychologist, social worker etc. The highest rates of success in rehabilitation are achieved through a combination of:

 - Psychotherapy: The point of Talk Therapy is to arm the individual with the tools they'll need to change the way they think and feel about alcohol and their drinking habits.
-In addition, it also looks at the problems, which may have contributed to the alcohol abuse, such as mental disorders, depression, problems in the family, suffering a trauma etc. Treating the underlying issue is a significant and important part to treating the disorder.
+In addition, it also looks at the problems, which may have contributed to the alcohol abuse, such as mental disorders, depression, problems in the family, suffering a trauma etc. Treating the underlying issue is a significant and important part in treating the disorder.

 - Alcoholics Anonymous: This includes 12 step programs and support from people who are going through the same struggles and challenges.

 It is important to remember alcohol abuse and alcoholism are disorders that you will likely struggle with for the rest of your life, overcoming the abuse and addiction requires persistence and determination.
-The possibility of relapsing is high, especially if you go through some life changing events, find yourself in a stressful situation or in an environment where alcohol is present.
+The possibility of relapsing is high, especially if you go through some life-changing events, find yourself in a stressful situation or in an environment where alcohol is present.
 This is where Talk Therapy and support groups are helpful because they will help you stay on course and get the support you need to overcome temptation.
-Relapse should not be seen as a failure, it's a set back and part of the recovery process.
+Relapse should not be seen as a failure, it's a setback and part of the recovery process.

 For family and loved ones, your love, encouragement and a non-judgemental attitude in the rehabilitation process is crucial.
 However, it is also important that you look after your own mental and physical well-being.
 In what can be a very stressful time, it's necessary that you sometimes take a step back and take some time for yourself.
-You yourself might benefit from counselling and/or group support.
+You yourself might benefit from counseling and/or group support.